mursalin06/mursalin06/README.md

 ###

 <p align="left">I'm a 18 year old developer from Dhaka, Bangladesh.
 I'm practicing web development for more than a year.
 During this time, I've worked with various technologies and built several projects.
-Currently, I'm focused on front-end development and am looking for an job or internship to apply my skills and grow as a developer within a team environment.<br><br>✨ Creating bugs since 2023<br>📚 I'm currently learning Next.js<br>🎯 Goals: 1% better everyday<br>🎲 Fun fact: When i'm not coding, I'm either Listeng to Music or Watching Movies</p>
+Currently, I'm focused on front-end development and am looking for an job or internship to apply my skills and grow as a developer within a team environment.<br><br>✨ Creating bugs since 2023<br>📚 I'm currently learning Next.js<br>🎯 Goals: 1% better every day<br>🎲 Fun fact: When i'm not coding, I'm either Listening to Music or Watching Movies</p>

 ###